chanzuckerberg/redcord/README.md

 ```

 #### Delete
-Once a Redis Record object has been retrieved, it can be destroyed which removes it from the database.
+Once a Redcord object has been retrieved, it can be destroyed which removes it from the database.
 ```ruby
 user_session = UserSession.find_by(user_id: user.id)
 user_session.destroy